continuum-kevin/dcdocker4/README.md

 # Building the container

-Clone this repository, and use the docker-compose.yml file provided here: `docker-compose build`
+Clone this repository, and use the docker-compose.yml file provided here: `docker-compose build`.
+Then bring up the containers with `docker-compose up`

+# Create a database for Contenta

+Use the adminer interface at localhost::8081 and create a new empty database called "contenta".

 # Building Contenta

+Remove the "web" directory inside of wwwroot (the contenta install will replace this folder, but won't install if the "web" dir already exists.)

 Clone contenta_jsonapi into a separate directory outside of the docker build directory you're working in: